solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **Point Completion Network (PCN)**

-Point Completion Network (PCN) [cite] introduces the idea of modeling the rough shape of the object in an initial pass and then refining the details in a subsequent pass.
+Point Completion Network (PCN) [[5]](#5) introduces the idea of modeling the rough shape of the object in an initial pass and then refining the details in a subsequent pass.
 This approach tends to produce more detailed shapes than if we had tried to predict the complete shape in one go.
 With the coarse-to-fine network we have the second puzzle piece for our point cloud completion network. [maybe Second puzzle piece: ...]

 # Contributions